cubatic45/dotfiles/README_EN.md

 2. Fill in the interface address provided by this repository's deployed API: `https://gpt4copilot.tech`

-3. Enter your Github Copilot token in the API Key field
+3. Enter your Github Copilot Plugin Token in the API Key field

 Three pre-registered tokens for Github Copilot accounts are available for direct use:
 - ~~**ghu_kEDPRczuQhVAxBxQD4Rkjv5uBba6zE3i0mNH**~~